Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 ##### Data Protection Container (Optional)

-> Data protection functionality is present only if `frontend` component is enabled.
+> Data protection functionality is present only if `engineeringTool` component is enabled.

 [Data protection](https://docs.microsoft.com/aspnet/core/security/data-protection/introduction?view=aspnetcore-3.1)
-is an ASP.Net Core feature that is used by `frontend` component.
-It takes care of encryption of cookies that are used by the `frontend`.
+is an ASP.Net Core feature that is used by `engineeringTool` component.
+It takes care of encryption of cookies that are used by the `engineeringTool`.

 We use Azure Storage as
 [storage provider](https://docs.microsoft.com/aspnet/core/security/data-protection/implementation/key-storage-providers?view=aspnetcore-3.1#azure-storage)
 for storing data protection keys, and as such we require an Azure Storage Container.
 You can specify the name of Azure Storage Container to be used for storing keys or the value will default to `dataprotection`.
-This Azure Storage Container will be created automatically (if it doesn't already exist) when `frontend` component is enabled.
+This Azure Storage Container will be created automatically (if it doesn't already exist) when `engineeringTool` component is enabled.

 Configuration parameter for data protection Azure Storage Container is